Kmart: Australia and New Zealand

 The first Kmart store in Australia opened in 1969 in Burwood East, Victoria; the site was renovated in 2010 to be a shopping mall known as Burwood One.

 Kmart Australia was born out of a joint venture between G.J.
 Coles & Coy Limited (Coles) and the S.S.
 Kresge Company (Kresge), with Kresge owning 51% of the common stock in the company and the remaining 49% being owned by Coles.
-The first New Zealand store opened in Henderson a suburb of Auckland in 1988.
-Kresge later exited this partnership in 1994 selling their ownership in the company to Coles Myer the successor to G. J. Coles & Coy Limited.
+The first New Zealand store opened in Henderson, a suburb of Auckland, in 1988.
+Kresge later exited this partnership in 1994 selling their ownership in the company to Coles Myer, the successor to G. J. Coles & Coy Limited.
 Since the dissolution of Coles Myer in 2007, the Australian and New Zealand Kmart stores are owned by Wesfarmers.

 Canada

+Kmart opened their first store in Canada in Huron Heights, Ontario on March 14, 1963, followed by a second location in Windsor, Ontario on May 9, 1963.

-Kmart closed five Montreal stores and several other Quebec stores in 1983 due to the company restructuring.
+Kmart closed five stores in Greater Montreal in 1983-84.
 Kresge ceased to exist in Canada in 1994.
 In December 1997, it was announced that ten of the existing 122 stores were to be closed.
 However, as a result of Kmart's ongoing financial difficulties, the Canadian division comprising 112 stores was sold to competitor Zellers of the Hudson's Bay Company in May 1998, after which the stores were either closed or converted to Hudson's Bay Company brands, mostly Zellers.